Accedo-Global-Solutions/accedo-control-sdk-js/README.md

 * [AppGrid User Guide and API Documentation](https://appgrid.cloud.accedo.tv/help)

 ## Unit Tests

 Mocha (with Chai) unit tests have been written to cover all of the exported APIs from this module.
 Follow the following steps in order to run them:

   * Follow the **Getting Started** steps above.
   * Run `npm test`

+## License

+See the [LICENSE file](./LICENSE.md) for license rights and limitations (Apache 2.0)